Blog posts

 There is so much great research happening around the impact of cough and whether it is the same across all fibrotic lung diseases.
 From what we can tell, it seems to be very similar to IPF, which suggests that Nalbuphine ER could be used to treat cough in a range of respiratory conditions.

-We would also like to look at whether cough comes from the brain, the nerves, or the lungs by conducting MRI scans to observe what happens the brain when someone is coughing and examining changes in lung volume in people with chronic cough.
+We would also like to look at whether cough comes from the brain, the nerves, or the lungs by conducting MRI scans to observe what happens in the brain when someone is coughing and examining lung volume changes in people with chronic cough.

 What are the next steps?